 The needle should be in the green area, and if it isn’t, it’s time to replace the extinguisher (or have it recharged, if that’s an option!)

 8. Contact Lens Case

-You know you need to keep your contacts clean, but what about your contact case?
-You should replace your contact case every 3 months to avoid the risk of getting an eye infection.
-(Get a pack of 4 cases and you’ll be set for a year!)
+You already know you need to keep your contacts clean, but what about your contact case?
+Replacing your contact case every 3 months will help keep things clean and sanitary (which is especially important when it comes to your eyes.)

 9. Toilet Brush